SohanRazzak/Assignment-2-Bike-Store/readme.md

 - Eslint: For linting and fixing syntax
 - Prettier: For beautify codes and get more readability
 - And other type safety dev dependencies

+## 🗄 Codebase Pattern

+This application uses a feature based modular pattern to manage codebase for scalibility and readability.
+It has total two module.
+Each module contains

+1. A Route file containing all the api endpoints for the module.
+2. A Controller file containing all the controller function needed.
+3. A Service file managing all service for controller functions.
+4. Interface and
+5. Model file (Separately) to safeguard type and manage mongoose model.
+6. Validator file, Additional layer of data validation on runtime with Zod.

 ## 🚩 Routes